andyatkinson/blog/_posts/2010-09-02-email-service-providers-for-rails.md

 ```

 I hope this comparison of several email services with some estimated prices was useful for you.
 Do you use another email service provider?
-Do you roll your own email for your web application?